JJ/raku-syslog-parse/README.md

     watch-syslog.p6

-which is going ot be installed with the distribution.
+which is going ot be installed along with the distribution.

 DESCRIPTION
 ===========